 Serves 6 to 8.

-Malva pudding has a moist, sponge-like texture, but due to the fact that the syrup is poured over the cake and it is baked a second time, it is considered a pudding rather than a cake.
+Malva pudding is a classic South African dessert.
+It has a moist, sponge-like texture and is quite sweet.
+Due to the fact that the syrup is poured over the cake and it is baked a second time, it is considered a pudding rather than a cake.
 The pudding can be served on its own, often sliced into squares or simply scooped into shallow bowls, it can also be served with custard and/or ice-cream.

 30 g butter at room temperature